 What challenges have you faced by attempting to increase the level of parental involvement?

-We have seen a significant impact in the past few months, specifically, the interaction among parents on the side-lines.
-They spend less time ‘shouting’ on to the pitch, allow the coach to ‘do their job’ and it has endorsed for a more fruitful learning environment.
-The term learning being key here as they parents now accept that it is our responsibility to aid in the sport specific understanding and development of their child.
+We have seen a significant impact in the past few months, specifically, the interaction among parents on the sidelines.
+They spend less time ‘shouting’ on to the pitch, allowing the coach to ‘do their job’ and it has endorsed for a more fruitful learning environment.
+The term learning being key here as the parents now accept that it is our responsibility to aid in the sport-specific understanding and development of their child.
 I also feel that the children themselves are enjoying the environment more, it does help that the performances and individual/team development has significantly increased over the season but nonetheless, it has been a pleasure to work at the Academy since Christmas.

 What advice would you give coaches that are unsure about increasing parental involvement within youth sports?